Karen Foxlee

-Karen Foxlee (born 1971) is an Australian novelist.
+Karen Foxlee is an Australian novelist.

 Life and career

 After training and working as a nurse for most of her adult life, she graduated from the University of the Sunshine Coast with a Bachelor of Arts degree in 2005, in creative writing.
 Her first novel The Anatomy of Wings was originally published in 2008, by the University of Queensland Press, and has since been published in the United States, the United Kingdom and Canada.